blualg/m-ovito/doc/manual/reference/pipelines/modifiers/create_bonds.rst

 .. attention::

-  If the modifier creates more than 1,000,000 bonds, it will show a warning message and automatically turn off the display of bonds as a precaution, because rendering too many bonds in the interactive viewports of OVITO on a slow computer takes a long time and could easily freeze the entire program.
+  In case the modifier generated more than 1,000,000 bonds, it will show a warning message and automatically turn off the display of the bonds as a precaution, because rendering too many bonds in the interactive viewports of OVITO on a slow machine could take exceedingly long and freeze the entire program.
 If desired, you can manually show the bonds again by re-enabling the :ref:`bonds visual element <visual_elements.bonds>` in the pipeline editor.

 Technical notes